Eichler integrals and harmonic weak Maass forms: Harmonic weak Maass forms

 \subsection{Modular forms}

-Let $\Gamma$ be a {\it{$H$-group}}, i.e., a finitely generated Fuchsian group of the first kind which has at least one parabolic class.
+Let $\Gamma$ be an {\it{$H$-group}}, i.e., a finitely generated Fuchsian group of the first kind which has at least one parabolic class.
 Let $k\in\ZZ$ and $\chi$ a (unitary) character of $\Gamma$.
-We introduce the useful slash operator
+We recall the useful slash operator

 for any function $F(z)$ and $\gamma = \sm a&b\\c&d\esm\in\Gamma$.
 Let $T = \sm 1&\lambda\\ 0&1\esm,\ \lambda>0$, generate the subgroup $\Gamma_\infty$ of translations in $\Gamma$.
 If $F(z)$ satisfies $(F|_{k,\chi}T)(z) = F(z)$, then